Updated October 2024

 A job knowledge test will cover technical or theoretical expertise.
 For instance, in information technology (IT), you may ask candidates about the key features of a particular programming language.
 In the healthcare industry, a job knowledge test may include questions on specific medications and their contraindications.

-Best for: Roles that involve a lot of acquired knowledge, perhaps from a specific qualification or many years of experience.
+Best for: Roles that involve a lot of acquired knowledge, potentially from a specific qualification or many years of experience.

 Limitations: Job knowledge tests only demonstrate what a candidate already knows—they don’t tell you how fast that candidate will learn, or how easily they can apply what they already know to a new situation.